Ice Sheets

 Why are ice sheets important?

 Ice sheets contain enormous quantities of frozen water.
 If the Greenland Ice Sheet melted entirely, scientists estimate that sea level would rise about 7.4 meters (23 feet).
-If the Antarctic Ice Sheet melted, sea level would rise by about 60 meters (200 feet).
-While this is unlikely to occur in the near future, there is research to suggest that the entire Greenland Ice Sheet could melt by the year 3000 if the world maintains its current levels of greenhouse gas emissions.
-In fact, for most of the twentieth century, the ice sheets made very little contribution to sea level, and were nearly in balance in annual snowfall gain and ice or meltwater loss.
+If the Antarctic Ice Sheet melted, sea level would rise by about 58 meters (190 feet).
+While this is unlikely to occur in the near future, there is research to suggest that the entire Greenland Ice Sheet could melt by the year 3000 if the world follows a high greenhouse gas emission pathway.
+For most of the twentieth century, the ice sheets made very little contribution to sea level, and were nearly in balance in annual snowfall gain and ice or meltwater loss.
 However, the stability of the ice sheets has changed considerably in the twenty-first century.

 The Greenland and Antarctic Ice Sheets also influence weather and climate.
 Large high-altitude plateaus on the ice sheets alter storm tracks and create cold downslope winds close to the ice surface.
 Known as katabatic winds, these downslope winds occur when the higher altitudes radiate heat and are cooled.
 As the air cools, it becomes denser.
 Gravity does the rest by pulling this denser air downhill.